tomas-stefano/infinity_test/Readme.markdown

 ## TODO

-* Make work the system notification in Lib Notify
+* Make work the system notification for Cucumber
-* Make work the system notification in Growl for Test::Unit and Cucumber
+* Edit the wiki
-* Make work with cucumber
+* Using Red Green for Test::Unit
 * Working in focus files and run only the modified file (Strategies for Test::Unit, Rspec and Cucumber)

 # Acknowledgments

-* Thanks to watchr library.
+* Thanks to Mynyml and Watchr library.
 * Thanks to Waynee Seguin and the RVM.